chrisnoonan98675/site/xl-deploy/concept/step-options.markdown

 ## What are the default step option settings for existing types?

 XL Deploy comes with various pre-defined CI types based on the generic-plugin and the powershell-plugin, and several plugins are built upon these as well.
 The default settings for each `createOptions`, `modifyOptions`, `destroyOptions` and `noopOptions` are specified inside `conf/deployit-defaults.properties`.
 By default, each of these have all three of `uploadArtifactData`, `uploadClasspathResources` and `uploadTemplateClasspathResources` enabled.

+## What about Python plugin?

+In python-plugin there is no notion of step options.
+There is however a property of [python.PythonManagedDeployed](/xl-deploy/latest/pythonPluginManual.html#pythonpythonmanageddeployed) similar to one of step options of powershell-plugin:

+* `exposeDeployedApplication` - add `deployedApplication` object to the python context ([udm.DeployedApplication](http://testdocs.xebialabs.com/xl-deploy/latest/udmcireference.html#udmdeployedapplication)).

+There are no additional classpath resources in python-plugin, so only the current deployed is uploaded into a working directory before executing the python script.